terraware/terraware-devices/README.md

 ## Balena Deployment

+General setup:

 1. If needed, create a new fleet and a new device.
-2. Set the static IP to `192.168.2.2` as described here: https://github.com/terraware/balena/tree/main/static-ip
+2. Set the device's static IP to `192.168.2.2` as described here: https://github.com/terraware/balena/tree/main/static-ip
+3. If needed, install the Balena console and run `balena login`

+For local development:

+1. Set the device to local mode in the Balena web interface.
+2. Set the environment variables as needed in the `Dockerfile`; be sure not to check in this file!
-3. For local development, set the device to local mode and run `balena push [ip address]` where `[ip address]` is the Pi's local IP address (which you can obtain from the Balena web interface).
+3. Run `balena push [ip address]` where `[ip address]` is the Pi's local IP address (which you can obtain from the Balena web interface).

+For deployments to the production fleet:

-4. Set these variables at the fleet level:
+1. Set these variables at the fleet level:
     *   `SERVER`
     *   `ACCESS_TOKEN_REQUEST_URL`
     *   `KEYCLOAK_API_CLIENT_ID`
-5. Set these variables at the device level:
+2. Set these variables at the device level:
     *   `OFFLINE_REFRESH_TOKEN`
     *   `FACILITIES`
     *   `DIAGNOSTIC_MODE`
+3. Run `balena push -m device-manager`